cgarling/StarFormationHistories.jl/docs/src/fitting/MZR.md

 As we are simultaneously fitting both the historical star formation rates (SFRs) and the metallicity at which those stars are forming over time, it is possible to design a framework in which the metallicity evolves in a self-consistent way with the star formation activity.
 As the AMR describes the mean metallicity of stars forming at different times, it should be most directly related to the metallicity evolution of the star-forming ISM.
 We therefore need to connect the star formation activity to the ISM metallicity.

 This is complicated by the fact that in general one-zone chemical models, both star-formation driven outflows (which deplete the ISM of both metals and HI) and pristine gas inflows (composed majorly of HI which dilutes the metallicity of the ISM) must be modelled.
-While hydrodynamic simulations can provide predictions of outflow rates (i.e., through mass-loading factors), the inflow rates are time-variable and completely unconstrained on an object-to-object basis.
+While hydrodynamic simulations can provide predictions of outflow rates (i.e., through mass-loading factors), the inflow rates are time-variable, depend on the local environment, and generally unconstrained observationally on an object-to-object basis.
 As such, general one-zone chemical models are unattractive for our purposes.

 A more attractive formulation can be found in the idea of an effective yield, which is the fraction of stellar mass that is composed of metals ``\gamma = M_{Z,*} / M_*``.
 As shown by [Torrey et al. 2019](https://ui.adsabs.harvard.edu/abs/2019MNRAS.484.5587T), who measured these yields in the Illustris TNG100 simulation, these yields are primarily a function of total galaxy stellar mass and not of redshift.
 Therefore, the rate of change of the yield with respect to stellar mass ``\frac{\partial \gamma}{\partial M_*}`` can be connected to the rate at which metals are accumulated in stars as galaxies grow.

 Further, the existence of the gas-phase mass-metallicity relation (MZR) for star-forming galaxies gives us some empirical guidance for an implementation, as the AMR should be mostly connected to the gas-phase metallicity.
-While the MZR is mostly unconstrained for the low-mass galaxies that are typically studied in the Local Universe with resolved photometry (``M_* < 10^8 \text{M}_\odot``), the MZR is often extrapolated to low masses as a power law in stellar mass.
+While the MZR is mostly unconstrained for the low-mass galaxies that are typically studied in the Local Universe with resolved photometry (``M_* < 10^8 \; \text{M}_\odot``), the MZR is often extrapolated to low masses as a power law in stellar mass.

 While it is known that higher-mass galaxies do not strictly evolve *along* the MZR, due in large part to the time variability of inflows mentioned above, the simple form of the power law extrapolation of the MZR allows for a simple experiment.
 If (on average) the ISM metallicity at time ``t`` is primarily driven by the total stellar mass at that time ``M_*(t)``, then a two-parameter MZR (power law slope and intercept) coupled to the SFRs in the SFH fitting process should result in better CMD models than a similar two-parameter AMR (e.g., the [linear AMR model](@ref linear_amr_section)) which has no mathematical link to the SFRs.
 In turn, the best-fit SFRs and population-integrated MDFs should also be more accurate if the modelled AMR is better.